Skip to content

 THEN [do this action]

-Example: IF the client has a VIP account (condition 1) OR the order is over $5000 (condition 2) THEN show the “Offer Discount” step
+Example: IF the client selects VIP service (user input 1) OR the order amount exceeds $5000 (user input 2) THEN modify the flow to show premium processing steps

 You can mix AND and OR using parentheses () to create more complex rules, just like in math: